 A concise breakdown of net operating income for electric vehicle charging, and tips to consider for your next EV charging project.

-Talk with any property owner long enough on nearly any decision point and you’ll find yourself confronted with a single question: What’s the NOI?
+Talk with any property owner long enough on nearly any decision and you’ll find yourself confronted with a single question: What’s the NOI?

 Unlike ROI, which considers the total investment amount, NOI reflects the property’s ability to generate revenue from its operations alone.